Wake1st/animancer/REVJAM4.md

     - [x] user should only be able to command their own units/structures
     - [x] user should only be able to attack/convert enemy units/structures
   - [x] structures need health
+  - [x] needs AI (something simple, ok if it's random and a bit unpredictable)
   - [ ] user needs visual and audio feedback
     - [x] unit selected
     - [x] structure selected